Jonathan2251/lbd/source/backendstructure.rst

 please focus on the classes relationship in this backend structure.
-Once knowing the structure, you can create your backend structure as quickly as we did, even though there are 5000 lines of code added in this chapter.
+Once knowing the structure, you can create your backend structure as quickly as we did, even though there are 5000 lines of code around added in this chapter.

 TargetMachine structure
 -----------------------